5 Differences Between Quartz And Granite

 Durability is one differentiating factor between quartz and granite.
 Although both are highly durable, quartz seems to win in this regard.

-Granite is durable and highly resistant to heat.
-In fact, it’s one of the most heat-resistant kitchen countertops known.
+Granite is durable and highly resistant to heat—in fact, it’s one of the most heat-resistant kitchen countertops known.
 However, it is a bit porous, so staining isn’t uncommon.
 Staining can easily occur if spilled liquids are left on the surface for a long time without wiping.
-And when there are stains, your countertop may no longer look as visually appealing as it did when it was first installed.
+When there are stains, your countertop may no longer look as visually appealing as it did when it was first installed.
 However, you can avoid staining by sealing granite.
 This will keep its porous nature hidden.

-Quartz is more durable than granite, thanks to its non-porous nature.
+Thanks to its non-porous nature, quartz is more durable than granite.
 This property also makes it resistant to bacteria and staining.

 Quartz is not as resistant to heat as granite, so you would have to place a heating pad underneath pots as you remove them from the stove or oven, unlike granite.